A movement for cancer patients. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 - How the use of data might influence the decision to donate

-Delegates will hear from pathologists, patients, researchers and governing bodies.
-Via a mixture of talks, questions & answers and debate, we will examine the benefits of and barriers to donating tissue.
+Delegates heard from pathologists, patients, researchers and governing bodies.
+Via a mixture of talks, questions & answers and debate, we examined the benefits of and barriers to donating tissue.

-The workshop is aimed at patients, the public, researchers, biobankers and charities, but is open to all who are interested.
+The workshop was aimed at patients, the public, researchers, biobankers and charities, but was open to all who are interested.